 Currently, Glashütte includes 10 watch factories, 3 of which are considered true “manufactures” (A. Lange & Söhne, Glashütte Original, Nomos Glashütte).
 Glashütte was bombed by the Allied forces during the end of WWII, along with Dresden.
 And like in Dresden, the buildings in Glashütte, including the watch factories, were all destroyed.

 After this, A. Lange & Söhne was closed, until 1990, after the German reunification, when Günter Blümlein and Walter Lange worked together to resurrect the famous Lange watch brand.
 December 6th, 2010 – 20 years later and 165 years after A. Lange & Sohne was originally founded (1845), Lange and the town of Glashütte are thriving again.

 And now, the timepieces coming out of A. Lange & Sohne’s Glashütte manufactory, are considered by watch collectors and experts to be among the finest in the world.
 Just take one look at the finishing of their movements, and I think you’ll agree.

-The uniform stripes of the Glashütte ribbing pattern decorate the three-quarter plate and the caseback sides of the bridges of a Lange calibre.
-They are produced by a slightly inclined, rotating grinding wheel that is guided along the component in straight, parallel lines.
+The uniform stripes of the Glashütte ribbing pattern decorate the three-quarter plate and the caseback sides of the bridges of a Lange caliber.
+They are produced by a slightly inclined, rotating grinding wheel that is guided along with the component in straight, parallel lines.
 (Glashütte ribbing is also known as Geneva Stripes or Côtes de Genève.)